 One night she dreamed that she went to heaven.
 In the dream, she approached Jesus and said, “Lord, my cross is too big for me to bear.”
 Jesus said, “I understand.
 Would you be willing to trade it for another one?”
 The woman enthusiastically answered, “Yes.”
-Jesus said, “Very well.
-Then we’ll go into that room over there and find you another one.”
+“Very well,” said Jesus, “let’s go into that room over there and find you another one.”

 As the two entered the room, the woman was amazed at not only the number of crosses but how intimidating most of them were.
 There were big crosses, heavy crosses, twisted crosses, and even crosses with nails in them.
 Finally, after a good deal of searching, she saw a small, easy-looking cross standing in the corner.
 She looked at Jesus and said, “That’s the one for me right there.
 I’ll take it.”
 Jesus said, “Okay, but that’s the one you brought in.”

 Christian, there isn’t a doubt in my mind that your problem is real.
-It is unpleasant, painful, and burdensome, and I wouldn’t even begin to try to explain it away.
-Furthermore, I don’t pretend to know all God’s reasons for either causing you or at least allowing you to have to deal with that problem.
+It is unpleasant, painful, and burdensome, and I wouldn’t even begin to try to explain it away for you.
+Furthermore, I don’t pretend to know all God’s reasons for either causing you that problem or at least allowing you to have it.
 That’s His realm, not mine.

 You see, what you need is some perspective on things.
-To acquire that perspective you’ll have to get your eyes off yourself and start noticing others.
+In order to acquire that perspective, you’ll have to get your eyes off yourself and start noticing others.
 Stop talking so much about you and start listening to them.
 If you’ll do this, I think you’ll find that your cross isn’t nearly as unbearable as you think it is.

 Thanks, LeRoy.
 Encouragement is always sincerely appreciated.